![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 My mind raced through all sorts of Rube Goldberg contraptions.
 But I had only one spare tire I might inflate for a real weighted wheel-- and I needed two.

-Logs, levers, canned food from my survival store for small rolling stock or to build a larger weighted wheel with; weighted sticks attached to the front end with little rollers of some sort at bottom, which would disappear from view if they hit a hole, held to the front with shaped-wire hoops...etc., etc., etc. But there were substantial problems with all the different concepts...
+Logs, levers, canned food from my survival store for small rolling stock, or to build a larger weighted wheel with; weighted sticks attached to the front end with little rollers of some sort at bottom, which would disappear from view if they hit a hole, held to the front with shaped-wire hoops...etc., etc., etc. But there were substantial problems with all the different concepts...

 Eureka!
 I had it!

-Now I had a bit more warning on a wheel going down further than it should, like into a hole.
-The knotted slack in the middle would slide back and forth as the two front wheels went up and down according to terrain.
-If it began going too far in one direction we might be entering a hidden hole like before.
 It wasn't a perfect solution by any means: the rotation of the wheels caused the rope to spin and twist and writhe on the hood like a living thing, which would have quickly become unbearable (and noisy!) at any significant speed.
 I also had to make several adjustments to the slack early on before I was satisfied with its performance.
-But now I had some way besides plain old eyeballing of the ground and seat-of-the-pants feelings to tell how firm the earth under-tire was. |
+But now I had some way besides plain old eyeballing of the ground, and seat-of-the-pants feelings, to tell how firm the earth under-tire was.

 And we motored on!